 Going to business school, we all assume we know a good business when we see it.
-Many of us go so far as to believe we have what it takes to spot the next instagram or airbnb.
-At the Venture Capital Investment Competition on February 5th, CBS’s Full-Time MBAs got to put our skills to the test and the competition was fierce.
+Many of us go so far as to believe we have what it takes to spot the next Instagram or Airbnb.
+At the Venture Capital Investment Competition, me and my fellow MBAs got to put our skills to the test.
+Competition was fierce.

-The goal of the VCIC competition is to mock the VC process of selecting a start-up to invest in, pitching that investment to the managing partners of your VC firm (the judges), and then handling negotiations with the entrepreneur to seal the deal and make an investment.
+The goal of the VCIC competition is to mock the venture capital process of selecting a start-up to invest in, pitching that investment to the managing partners of your VC firm (the judges), and then handling negotiations with the entrepreneur to seal the deal and make an investment.

 After a round of pitches from the entrepreneurs, we finalized our questions for our round of due diligence.
-Due diligence consisted of 12minutes of Q and A between each team and each entrepreneur.
-After the Q and A you were then given feedback from the observing judges.
-This was an essential piece because you had to quickly pivot your due diligence questioning technique to adapt to the feedback.
+Due diligence consisted of twelve minutes Q&A between each team and each entrepreneur.
+After the Q&A, we were given feedback from the observing judges.
+This was an essential piece because we had to quickly pivot our due diligence questioning technique to adapt to the feedback.

 The team that won the “Entrepreneur Award” (the entrepreneurs voted them the team they most liked working with) focused their due diligence session on learning what the entrepreneur was looking for from the VC.
 The final question they asked in each round was “What keeps you up at night?”.
 In the VC world, the relationship between a VC and the entrepreneur is essential and can ultimately be what makes or breaks a deal or even the company as a strong partnership can lead to essential collaboration.